Skip to main content

 Janine Roberts

-As Safe Network's Operations Manager, I lead the administration team in its support of our clinical staff, including maintaining our client records, reporting to stakeholders, providing both back-office support and front-of-house services, and coordinating each client's journey through their time with our Agency from referral through to completion of therapy.
+As Safe Network's Director of Operations, I lead the administration team in its support of our clients and our clinical staff, including maintaining our client records, reporting to stakeholders, providing both back-office support and front-of-house services, and coordinating each client's journey through their time with our Agency from referral through to completion of therapy.

 Having trained as a specialist medical technician, I have worked in various healthcare organisations in a variety of clinical and practice management roles.
 I joined Safe Network in 2018 and am driven by a passion for responsive and client-centred service.